 Dr. Rottgers practices in the pediatric plastic and craniofacial surgery programs and is chief of the division of plastic and reconstructive surgery at Johns Hopkins All Children’s Hospital.
 His areas of special interest are vascular anomalies and in the treatment of cleft and craniofacial conditions including cleft lip and palate, craniosynostosis, hemifacial microsomia, microtia, and other abnormalities of the face and jaw.
 He also cares for children who need reconstructive and aesthetic nasal surgery, jaw surgery to correct an abnormal bite or sleep apnea, facial reanimation, correction of ear abnormalities, and pediatric microsurgery.
-He is board certified by the American Board of Plastic Surgery and is a full-time assistant professor of plastic and reconstructive surgery with the Johns Hopkins University School of Medicine.
+He is board certified by the American Board of Plastic Surgery and is a full-time associate professor of plastic and reconstructive surgery with the Johns Hopkins University School of Medicine.

 Dr. Rottgers received the Best Consulting Physician Award in the 2018 Johns Hopkins Medicine Clinical Excellence Awards.